chris-greening/spyrograph/_posts/2023-04-08-tracing-multiple-shapes-on-the-same-screen-with-spyrograph.md

 ---

 ## Introduction
-Unleash your inner artist by creating beautiful geometric designs with Spyrograph.
-In this tutorial, we'll demonstrate how to chain screens for multiple traces, allowing us to create captivating artwork by layering different spirograph shapes on the same canvas
+In this tutorial, we'll demonstrate how to chain screens for multiple traces, allowing us to create captivating artwork by layering different spirograph shapes on the same canvas with Spyrograph!

-Follow along as we use a custom code snippet to showcase this technique in action.
+Follow along as we use a custom code snippet to showcase this technique in action

 ## Creating our first spirograph
 To begin, let's create our first spirograph shape using the `Hypotrochoid` class.
 Import the necessary libraries and define the required parameters for the shape